xiyuzhai/mathlib4-read/Mathlib/AlgebraicGeometry/AffineScheme.typ

   (U : X.affineOpens) : P U
 ```

-*Natural Language:* Properties of affine opens can be established by checking them on basic opens and using the fact that basic opens form a basis.
+Properties of affine opens can be established by checking them on basic opens and using the fact that basic opens form a basis.
 This provides a powerful induction principle for proving statements about all affine opens.

 = Categorical Properties